Logistics

 Note: The other methods (i.e., SAP HANA views and CDS views) can also play an important role, but as the provided content for SAP GTS doesn’t suit all scenarios, data extraction to the data warehouse is still highly recommended.
 One advantage to keep in mind is that any SAP HANA views or CDS views (i.e., that you would use or create for operational reporting) can also be used to create a data source for your data warehouse.

-Before going into detail for this method (i.e., data extraction from SAP GTS to SAP BW/4HANA), we’ll summarize the approach.
-First, in this method, the SAP BW/4HANA system fetches the changed (delta) information from the data sources on a regular basis and combines the data from multiple SAP GTS tables to transform them into a specific format.
+At a high level, data extraction from SAP GTS to SAP BW/4HANA works as follows.
+First, the SAP BW/4HANA system fetches the changed (i.e., delta) information from the data sources on a regular basis and combines the data from multiple SAP GTS tables to transform them into a specific format.
+As many SAP GTS tables contain globally unique identifiers (GUIDs) as unique keys, it’s important to review that the extractors don’t forward this information to your SAP BW/4HANA system to minimize complexity and storage costs.

 After the data extraction is finalized and available in SAP BW/4HANA, the data can be transformed and enhanced based on the needed requirements for the analytics reporting.
 After this activity is completed, master data and transactional data is accessible in SAP BW/4HANA and allows for multidimensional analyses from various business perspectives.
 For example, you can access consolidated data from different modules (i.e., SAP GTS, SAP S/4HANA, etc.) via a single report.